improvess/raspberry-as-gige-camera/README.md

 Obs.
 2: note that the examples supposes that you are running them on a remote linux machine.
 Obs.
 3: the examples basically send TCP packages via `nc` linux command.

-Check here for more details about the package format.
+Check here (pending) for more details about the package format.

-### Open Device
+### Opening Device

-The first thing to do is opening the device in a similar form like opening a local USB camera before retrieving data:
+Usually the first thing to do is opening the device.
+This cab be done in a similar form like opening a local USB camera before retrieving data:

 ```
 $ echo -e "OPEN0\x0\x0\x0\x0" | nc 192.168.2.2 4001